BilalAhmed-Dev/LeaderBoard/readme.md

 1. chmod 777 quickstart.sh
 2. ./quickstart.sh

-### Cloud Deployment Guide

----
+**Cloud Deployment Guide**

-**Cloud Deployment Architecture diagram** : [Fullstack Leaderboard application architecture.drawio](https://github.com/BilalAhmed-Dev/FullStack-Leaderboad-Challenge/blob/master/docs/Fullstack-Leaderboard-application-architecture.drawio) download and open with a tool like [diagrams](https://app.diagrams.net/)
+- Cloud Deployment Architecture diagram : [Fullstack Leaderboard application architecture.drawio](https://github.com/BilalAhmed-Dev/FullStack-Leaderboad-Challenge/blob/master/docs/Fullstack-Leaderboard-application-architecture.drawio) download and open with a tool like [diagrams](https://app.diagrams.net/)

-The cloud deployment guide uses Azure AKS service, you need to have a valid Azure subscription and sufficient access to the required services.
+- The cloud deployment guide uses Azure AKS service, you need to have a valid Azure subscription and sufficient access to the required services.

 Login to Azure and open azure cloud shell, for this example we are using the bash terminal